Nitish-Joshi/Test-Suite-for-NoSQL-DB-during-a-network-partition/Project Journal.md

 1) Select the primary instance -> Actions -> Image -> Create Image
 2) Name = MongoDB AMI

-* We will be setting up the MongoDB cluster in two regions, N. California and Oregon.
+* We will be setting up the MongoDB cluster in three regions, N. California, Oregon and Ohio.
-* The MongoDB instances will communicate with each other using the [VPC Peering](https://github.com/nguyensjsu/cmpe281-Nitish-Joshi/blob/master/VPC%20peering.md) technique.
+* These MongoDB instances will communicate with each other using the [VPC Peering](https://github.com/nguyensjsu/cmpe281-Nitish-Joshi/blob/master/VPC%20peering.md) technique.

 ### Task 9 - Create the MongoDB instances: